 These consolidated financial statements are unaudited and have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, IAS 34, Interim Financial Reporting ("IAS 34") and do not contain all the information required for annual financial statements.
 These unaudited condensed consolidated interim financial statements should be read in conjunction with the Company's audited financial statements for the year ended June 30, 2024 prepared in accordance with IFRS.
-These unaudited condensed consolidated interim financial statements were authorized for issue by the Board of Directors on November 28, 2024.
+These unaudited condensed consolidated interim financial statements of Directors on May 29, 2025.